paarnes/GNSS_Multipath_Analysis_Software/README.md

 ### Estimate the receiver's position based on pseudoranges in the desired CRS
 Define a specific Coordinate Reference System (CRS) to output the estimated receiver's coordinates.
 In this case the coordinates will be given in WGS84 UTM zone 32N (EPSG:32632) and ellipsoidal heights.

+Note: You can use the [EPSG GeoRepository](https://epsg.org/home.html) to find the EPSG code for the desired CRS.

 ```python
 from gnssmultipath import GNSSPositionEstimator